PseudoInstruments/EndlessSynth/synths/README.md

 * sine wave synth, without attack and release
 * two sliders connected to A4 and A5 controls 1-bit algorithm.
   - slider 1: "step" - kind of "level of sound generation", the higher - the more dithering
-   - slider 2: "keep" - memory of dithering, the higher - the more harshness
+  - slider 2: "duration" - duration of dithering, the lower - the more harshness
 * arpeggiator ("note" and "string" keys)
 * harsh sound
 * switch octaves